Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: Introduction

-One big challenge for kernel methods is the choice of positive definite kernels.
-Especially for vvRKHSs and RKHMs, the construction of good $C^*$-algebra-valued kernels is not obvious.
-A typical kernel is the separable kernel, which is defined by the product of a real- or complex-valued kernel and a positive semi-definite operator~\cite{alvarez2012kernels}.
-Attempts have been made to construct positive definite kernels that go beyond separable kernels.
-Huusari and Kadri~\cite{huusari21} proposed entangled kernels based on concepts from quantum computing, such as partial trace and entanglement.
-Hashimoto et al.~\cite{hashimoto23_aistats} proposed to use the product of circulant matrices and general squared matrices to construct positive definite kernels.
-By using the kernel, we can generalize the convolution and capture the effect of interactions of different Fourier components.
+Standard positive definite kernels are scalar-valued, and are well-suited to learn scalar-valued functions.
+Kernel methods for vector- and function-valued outputs have also been investigated~\citep{alvarez2012kernels,kadri16}.
+The kernels, in these cases, are instead operator-valued, and the associated feature space is vector-valued RKHSs (vvRKHSs)~\citep{kadri12,kadri16,minh16}.
+There are at least two challenges for vvRKHS methods: the computational cost and choice of kernels.
+A typical kernel is the separable kernel, which is defined by the product of a scalar-valued kernel and a positive semi-definite operator~\citep{alvarez2012kernels}.
+Another typical kernel is the commutative kernel, which is defined only with the pointwise calculation of functions or vectors~\citep{hashimoto21}.
+Although applying the separable and commutative kernels is computationally efficient, there is a crucial shortcoming for each kernel.
+Separable kernels identify dependencies between input and output variables separately, and cannot reflect information of input variables properly to output variables.
+The output is determined only by the global information of the input.
+On the other hand, commutative kernels only identify the pointwise (completely local) dependencies.
+Indeed, they are two extreme cases regarding the dependencies between input and output variables.
+Several attempts have been made to construct kernels that go beyond separable and commutative kernels.
+A typical nonseparable kernel is the transformable kernel, which is characterized by a map that can incorporate the information of input variables with the output variables. \citet{huusari21} proposed entangled kernels based on concepts from quantum computing, such as partial trace and entanglement. \citet{hashimoto23_aistats} proposed to use the product of circulant matrices and general squared matrices to construct kernels.
+Using this kernel, one can generalize the convolution and capture the effect of interactions of different Fourier components.
+However, if we need an $m$-dimensional vector-valued outputs with these kernels, then we have to construct an $mN$ by $mN$ Gram matrix, where $N$ is the sample size, and the computational cost is $O(m^3N^3)$ in general.
+Thus, with vvRKHSs, to go beyond separable and commutative kernels, the computational cost is significant.